RainbowMiner/RainbowMiner/README.md

         "ExcludeCoin": "",
         "CoinSymbol": "",
         "ExcludeCoinSymbol": "",
-        "FocusWallet": "ETH,ZEC"
+        "FocusWallet": "ETC,ERG"
     }

-This example will focus mining operations to pool Ethermine, comparing this pool's profitability of ETH and ZEC, only.
+This example will focus mining operations to pool Ethermine, comparing this pool's profitability of ETC and ERG, only.
 No other pool will be mined.

 #### Allow mining algorithm when pool hashrate equals to 0